-The LCB framework necessitates diverse and strategically curated datasets to make overall policy for effective languageguided action execution in varied contexts.
+The LCB framework necessitates diverse and strategically curated datasets to make the policy effective for language-guided action execution in varied contexts.
 We cater the data collection and preprocessing steps towards this goal, creating a small instruction tuning dataset.

-We convert in domain text conditioned policy data into the chat format of LLM assitants.
+We convert in domain text conditioned policy data into the chat format of LLM assistants.
 Typical language conditioned trajectory datasets contain one language instruction and a list of (observation, action) pairs $[x{txt}, (o_0, a_0, ..., o_t, a_t, ...)]$ per trajectory.
-We generate language request chat interaction data by creating a template, which is extended for diversity with auto generated GPT-4 templates.
-A simple example of this user-assistant interactions, is "User: can you help me x{txt} ?
+We programmatically generate text data in the format of chat interactions using templates.
+A simple example of this user-assistant interaction, is "User: can you help me $x{txt}$ ?
 Assistant: yes, <ACT>."
-This trains the model to recognize and respond to direct action requests, fostering a conversational interface that seamlessly transitions from dialogue to action.
+Specific templates for chat data generation are provided in Appendix I. This trains the model to recognize and respond to direct action requests, fostering a conversational interface that seamlessly transitions from dialogue to action.

 Moreover, we enrich our training material with additional datasets designed to prompt specific behaviors from the language model.
 One such data source is reasoning data, where the model is tasked with a more abstract goal and must reason about the scene to accomplish the goal.
-Such examples are framed within a chat-like interaction, encouraging the model to articulate its reasoning process before executing the <ACT> command.
-For example, "User: x{img} Can you x{txt} ?
-Assistant: I will $x{goal} < ACT>$ ".
-Where x{txt} does not explicitly specify the target object and location.
-The assistant's response, x{goal} , provides an explanation such as "I will move the blue cube on the bottom right to the blue moon" after interpreting the question with the provided image observation.
+Such examples are framed within a chat-like interaction, encouraging the model to articulate its reasoning process before executing the $\langle ACT \rangle$ command.
+For example, "User: $x{img}$ Can you $x{txt}$ ?
+Assistant: I will $x{goal} \langle ACT \rangle$ ".
+Where $x{txt}$ does not explicitly specify the target object and location.
+If $x{txt}$ is "move the block closest to the bottom right to the block of a similar color", the assistant's response, $x{goal}$ , provides an explanation of the task, such as "I will move the blue cube on the bottom right to the blue moon".

 We also study long-horizon tasks and incorporate training sequences that require the model to plan and execute multiple steps to achieve a goal.
 This is achieved by defining task stages (start, regular, transition, stop) and incorporating the previous action as context in the language model's input.
 This strategy trains the model to recognize task progression and adapt its actions accordingly, enabling it to manage tasks with evolving objectives.
-Through this dataset strategy, LCB is finely tuned as a versatile tool capable of understanding and executing a wide range of language-guided actions.
+Through this dataset strategy, our model is finely tuned as a versatile tool capable of understanding and executing a wide range of language-guided actions.